 Peel out all the paper that's been cut free.
 This may be only a dozen or so sheets.
 Any paper still attached to the book can stay where it is.

 Why do this cutting by hand, when you're taking the page block over to the scroll saw next?
 Well, it's notoriously hard to cut straight on a scroll saw.
 The rectangle you've just cut out will provide a guide that's easier to follow than drawn lines.

 Stage 4: Drilling and Sawing

 Step 19: Drill a pilot hole through the page block.

 If you don't have a drill press, lay the page block on a scrap piece of wood.
-Position the hole near the edge of the cavity but not touching it.
+Plan to drill the hole near the edge of the cavity but not touching it.

 Put something stiff on top of the page block (a thick piece of scrap chipboard, colored yellow, is shown in the photo) and press it down hard with your free hand while drilling.
-This downward pressure will keep the paper from bunching up around the drill bit, and keep the pages from bulging out in both directions.
+This pressure will keep the paper from bunching up around the drill bit, which makes the pages bulge out in both directions.